Palfore/OSRSmath/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This open-source project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 ### Code